RealityETH/subjectivocracy/l2_choice.md

 If it can support anyone performing validation, but still needs governance, we can do governance with a reality.eth instance on L2.
 (Model B).

 Currently it appears to use validator whitelists, so the best we can do is Model C, or potentially Model D until it matures.

-Notes dump

-  - If controversy, go to arbitration.
-Forking the 2 ledgers still works.
-    - Issue: Also need to fork reality.eth?
-People should get paid on their respective branches in their respective versions of the token
-      Subjective way:
-        - Single-use reality.eth, only used for 1 fork
-        - Make a new L1 reality.eth, assign its balance to the new token
-        - Need new constructor with ability to clone a question?
-           - Issue: Commitments make this complicated as they're infinitely long, remove them or
-        - Function to register the question with the new instance based on reading the previous instance need to make question IDs unique per reality.eth instance new variable for parent migrateQuestion() reads question data from parent and registers it could be in fork manager, question needs to be migrated before it's released from arbitration or
-        - Claim function using only history hash Notify arbitration request locks preventing new questions Winner way:
-        - Single result of the governance process, people putting up bonds on the losing side will lose
-  - Issue: We can only do one goverance challenge at a time, is that OK?

-TODO: What's the relationship between the signers of the PoS chain and the signers of the bridge transactions?

-Optimism

- * Everything about the chain operation is verifiable on L1.
- * The tech isn't ready to be run without governance.
- * Forking Optimism is expensive because a lot of contracts need to be deployed.
-     Looks like about 30 million gas for the entire set
-     TODO: Do we need all of them or can some be reused?

-  Issue: What does it look like to say "we fork from block 123"
-   - challenges may cover that period?

-Issue
- - If validators sign a bad ledger, someone immediately forks to a new ledger with new validators
- - Invalid block should quickly be forked around
-   - Issue: How do you change a clique signer group
- - Bridge may already have handled transactions from a chain that turned out to be bad
-  - Make signers to the bridge put up collateral
-  - Delay bridge transactions for long enough to get straight, like optimism

-- Bridge conists of signers (or different set of signers) signing a set of transactions, can probably model on amb bridge

-Different systems may or may not publish the following on-chain:

- * Bridge output
- * State roots allowing for validity proofs
- * Transaction data proving that data needed for validity proofs is available
- * Transactions that may otherwise be censored by L2 block constructors